filipnaudot/LoxInterpreter/assignments/ou1/README.md

 The main function of this module is `scanTokens`, which takes a list of characters and returns a list of `Token`s.

 ## How to build and run
-The first step is to start `ghco` by running the following command:
+The first step is to start `ghci` by running the following command:
 ```bash
 ghci
 ```